boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 import { fetchData } from './store/actions/dataAction';
 ```

-Finally I passed state and dispatch actions to props, and connected it with our store.
+Finally I passed the state and dispatch actions to props, and connected it to our store.

 ```js
 const mapStateToProps = state => {